kkrue/Keyboard-Interval-Trainer/README.md

 First of all, I publish fixes about once per week at this early stage, so check back often.
 Download the trunk if you want the very latest fixes.

-In chord mode, the chords are always the sharped note.
-Chords are a work in progress.
-MIDI always returns a sharped note, never a flat, and this issue with chords is partly due to that.
-I plan to work on that next.

-Notes played out of range don't show.
+- Notes played out of range don't show.

-The range is deceptive for chords.
-Due to their large span, the octave must be ignored.
-If you pick C4-F4, you will get chords in the range of C-F.  I'll update the range.
+- The range is deceptive for chords.
+Due to their large span, the octave selection must be ignored.
+If you pick C4-F4, you will get chords in the range of C-F.

-There are no exercises for chords beginning on sharped/flatted notes.
-This will take a bit as I need to get the program working better with flats first.
+- There are no exercises for chords beginning on sharped/flatted notes.
+This will take a bit of work.

 INSTALLING THE CERTIFICATE ON WINDOWS 11: